 Stakeholders in Service Management

-Because of this new perspective of value co-creation, there is a critical need to identify all the players who are involved.
-This could include suppliers, consumers, financiers, regulators and even influencers.
+This new perspective of value co-creation results in a critical need to identify all the players who are involved.
+This could include suppliers, consumers, financiers, regulators—even influencers.
 Let’s identify some of the main stakeholders in service management:

 |Service Provider||An organization that takes up the role of creating and delivering services||An airline that provides air transportation services|